MartinStokroos/K8032/README.md

 - Two low-pass filters for analog PWM outputs.
 - Two analog input amplifier/buffers.

-**Important Note:** The STM32F103 Blue Pill operates with 3.3V logic I/O and accepts analog input voltages of 3.3V max.
+**Important Note:** The STM32F103 Blue Pill operates on 3.3V and accepts analog input voltages of 3.3V max.

 A PCB design for K8032 is planned...